Jesse1211/ECS-189L/ProjectDocumetation.md

   - Develop [Bag feature](https://github.com/Jesse1211/ECS-189L/tree/main/Final%20Project/Assets/Scripts/Bag):

     The player collects items that have already been instantiated, so I decided not to destroy and re-instantiate it from map to bag because destroy and instantiate are expensive.
 Therefore, I modify the items' positions and hierarchy and store the prefab data in one of 2 lists: activated weapon list and collected item list.
 When the player uses bag items, we determine if the item should be destroyed or swapped to another list.
 Prefabs inside the activated weapon list will be launched by pressing `1`, `2`, `3`, `4` keys.
-    - Since this task may require more time and be challenging because I had to implement it most generically.
+    - This task may require more time and be challenging because I had to implement it most generically.
 Otherwise, it will be harder to deploy the feature into the project.
     - Implementation details:
         - `BagManager`: provides `useItem()` when the user clicks the item. `useItem()` determines to destroy or swap the item to another weapon list
-      - `BagItemSlot`: tracks if the player right-clicks the item, it executes `BagManager.useItem()`.
+      - `BagItemSlot`: If the player right-clicks the item, it executes `BagManager.useItem()`.
 (Helped by LiangHang Wu)
       - `BagDataLoader`: store two lists and provides 4 APIs to `BagManager.useItem()`
       - The `PlayerCOntrollerData` has access to `BagManager` to store the collided item in the bag
   - Player Controller:

-    Since the player is able to interact with every object in unity, it is better to split the controller into data and animator, implementation details:
+    Since the player can interact with every object in unity, it is better to split the controller into data and animator.
+Implementation details:
-    - `PlayerControllerData` handles the logic when the player collides with some game objects, and provides `TakeDamange(int damage)` to modify HP and `blood` animation.
+    - `PlayerControllerData` handles the logic when the player collides with some game objects and provides `TakeDamange(int damage)` to modify HP and `blood` animation.
-    - `PlayerControllerAnimator` inherits `PlayerControllerData` handles setting triggers in the animator, and the logic to attack by instantiating prefabs.
+    - `PlayerControllerAnimator` inherits `PlayerControllerData` and handles setting triggers in the animator and the logic to attack by instantiating prefabs.

   - Taught teammates about making animation and animator controllers for characters and the API methods to switch scenes.
 Animation needs to be done rigorously.
 We modified some animations a couple of times later because we could see minor lagging in character.